AR

 (b) Irrelevant, immaterial, and unduly repetitive evidence shall be excluded.

 (a) The parties may record the hearing.
-Notice of the intent to record a hearing shall be provided to the opposing party.
 Only audio recordings shall be permitted.
-Broadcasting of proceedings in any form is prohibited.
+Broadcasting of hearings in any form is prohibited.

 (b) If a party desires to have a written transcript made of the hearing, the requesting party shall bear all costs of having it prepared.
-The Commission shall not prepare a transcript of a proceeding.
+The Commission is not required to prepare a transcript of a hearing.

 (c) A party may arrange for a hearing to be reported verbatim by a court reporter.
 Such party shall pay all associated costs and provide notice to the Commission and the other party prior to the hearing.
 Such party shall provide the other party a verbatim copy, if transcribed, at no cost to the recipient.